XPRNetwork/dex-bot/README.md

     // set to true in order to cancel all open orders when the bot shuts down "cancelOpenOrdersOnExit": false,

+    "marketmaker": {
+      // how many buy and how many sell orders to put on the books "numPairs": 2,

+      // market to trade in
+      "symbol": "XPR_XUSDC"
+    },

     "rpc": {

       // endpoints for RPC API